 What should I expect?

 The time of arrival is typically 6.30pm, giving you enough time to buy drinks at the bar and be seated ready for serving to begin at 7pm.The majority of places at a Formal are taken up by students, who sit in rows along the hall.
 You can choose your seat and who you sit next to.
-There is also a High Table made up of the Principal and members of the SCR.
+There is also a High Table made up of the Principal, her guests, members of staff, and members of the SCR.
 Meals are three courses and will be served to you at your seat.
 There is always some form of entertainment during the meal, be it songs from the Choir, a poem read aloud, or an amusing extract from the history of St Cuthbert's Society.